Sambura/Movie-recommender-system/README.md

 ### Train a model

 You can run `src/models/run_training.py` script to launch the training process.
-Alternatively you can use `notebooks/0.0-draft.ipynb` notebook.
+Alternatively you can use `notebooks/2.0-training.ipynb` notebook.
+Training of simple models takes not more than 10 minutes for 5-fold cross-validation run on GPU.

+### Pretrained models

+You can also get pretrained model weights from [Github releases](https://github.com/Sambura/Movie-recommender-system/releases)

 ### Evaluation